 Favorite for pico de gallo and other Mexican dishes.
 Compact plants are loaded with up to 50 finger-shaped fruits each.
 Hotter than jalapenos, they grow hotter the more mature the fruits become.
-Seeds can be removed for milder flavor.
+Seeds can be removed for a milder flavor.
 Grows 18-24" tall.
-75 days.
 OP.

-Seeds grown by Field Goods Farm in Boise, Idaho.
+Seeds grown by Winniford Family Farm in Rice, Washington.

 Indigenous people in modern-day Mexico domesticated chiles from their wild crop ancestor the Chiltepin thousands of years ago, adapting it into so many unique and delicious varieties.
 When the European colonizers came, they took chiles back to Europe, referring to them as peppers because of their spicy flavor, which reminded them of peppercorns.
 Now chiles are beloved and cultivated by cultures all over the world, and despite the devastating legacy of colonization, the descendants of their original seed stewards continue to persist and cultivate them today.